EricEhmke/clojure_dreambot/README.md

 # Rusty Fisher

 A simple fishing bot that will continuously fish and bank.
-Supports:

 **Supports Fish:**
 Lobster